 Deployment Method: how the service is deployed, with entries from a mutli-selection list with content such as “Unraid”, “Dockge”, “Komodo”, “Docker Compose”, … i.e. make it easier to find the a given service in case of issues with it.

-notes: Any notes relevant to the service; for example: “VNC-based, add /vnc.html to url”
+Notes: Any notes relevant to the service; for example: “VNC-based, add /vnc.html to url”

 Automatic Discovery